“In small proportions we just beauties see,” author Ben Jonson wrote about 400 years ago. “And in short measures life may perfect be.”

-“In my opinion, there is a misconception that it’s really easy to complete passes short,” said the Titans' Jake Locker, the AFC South’s other young quarterback who has fared better throwing short.
-“You’ve got to navigate the line of scrimmage, sometimes guys are getting their hands up trying to bat balls, and you’ve got to find throwing lanes.
+“In my opinion, there is a misconception that it’s really easy to complete passes short,” said the Titans' Jake Locker, the AFC South’s other young quarterback who’s fared better throwing short.
+“You’ve got to navigate the line of scrimmage, sometimes guys are getting their hands up trying to bat balls and you’ve got to find throwing lanes.
 There are differences.
 There are definitely differences.

-Luck has connected on just 42 of 75 passes of 10 yards or fewer (56 percent).
+Luck has connected on just 42 of 75 passes of 10 yards or less (56 percent).
 That’s a bit higher than his overall completion percentage (53.3).

 But compared to his quarterbacking colleagues, it’s not very good.
 Twenty quarterbacks are hitting on such passes 65 percent of the time or better.
 Fourteen are 70 percent or better.

-Houston’s Johnathan Joseph is probably one of the top three cover cornerbacks in the league.
-Like Locker, Joseph points out all the variables that go into short stuff, and he thinks a quarterback is probably under duress more often when throwing short than at any other time.
+Houston’s Johnathan Joseph is probably one of the three top cover cornerbacks in the league.
+Like Locker, he points out all the variables that go into short stuff, and he thinks a quarterback is probably under duress more often when throwing short than at any other time.

 For Matt Hasselbeck, the Titans veteran who will fill in for an injured Locker this week in Minnesota, it’s not so much about the distance of the throw as it is the comfort level with the play.

 Give a quarterback one of the dozen plays he’s most comfortable with and he’s going to fare better with it.
 Take him further from his comfort zone, even if the throw is short, the success rate will dip.

 “Sometimes when you’re a younger quarterback, they think they’re helping you by making it a shorter throw, but it may not be something you’re super comfortable with,” he said.